MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementConfigurationPolicyTemplateSettingDefinition.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-APPLICABILITY `<IMicrosoftGraphDeviceManagementConfigurationSettingApplicability>`: deviceManagementConfigurationSettingApplicability
+`APPLICABILITY <IMicrosoftGraphDeviceManagementConfigurationSettingApplicability>`: deviceManagementConfigurationSettingApplicability
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Description <String>]`: description of the setting
   - `[DeviceMode <DeviceManagementConfigurationDeviceMode?>]`: Describes applicability for the mode the device is in
   - `[Platform <DeviceManagementConfigurationPlatforms?>]`: Supported platform types.
   - `[Technologies <DeviceManagementConfigurationTechnologies?>]`: Describes which technology this setting can be deployed with

-BODYPARAMETER `<IMicrosoftGraphDeviceManagementConfigurationSettingDefinition>`: deviceManagementConfigurationSettingDefinition
+`BODYPARAMETER <IMicrosoftGraphDeviceManagementConfigurationSettingDefinition>`: deviceManagementConfigurationSettingDefinition
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AccessTypes <String>]`: deviceManagementConfigurationSettingAccessTypes
   - `[Applicability <IMicrosoftGraphDeviceManagementConfigurationSettingApplicability>]`: deviceManagementConfigurationSettingApplicability
     - `[(Any) <Object>]`: This indicates any property can be added to this object.